hugoalh/hugoalh/guide/code/main.md

 > **ℹ️ Notice:**
 >
-> - Listed without any target's versions means all of the versions
+> - Targets without versions means all of the versions.
-> - Targets which in beta or deprecated status are always forbidden
+> - Targets which in beta or deprecated status are always forbidden.

 - Mozilla Firefox
 - GitHub Actions Runner